railsadminteam/rails_admin/docs/base-configuration.md

 configuration DSL which allows you to customize many aspects of the interface.

-A customized configuration guide is generated at installation in `config/initializers/rails_admin.rb`

-This initializer in `config/initializer/rails_admin.rb` is executed at startup time, once.
+A customized configuration guide is generated at installation in `config/initializers/rails_admin.rb` This initializer in `config/initializer/rails_admin.rb` is executed at startup time, once.

 Rake tasks that load environment don't execute RailsAdmin initializer's block, for performance and DB migration status compatibility.
 You can force it if needed:

 `SKIP_RAILS_ADMIN_INITIALIZER=false rake mytask`

+The configurations explained here (and more) are defined as `attr_accessor` in https://github.com/sferik/rails_admin/blob/master/lib/rails_admin/config.rb.
+Make sure to also check that source file out to see all available configuration options.

 **Set the application name:**